mrinalcs/mrinalcs.github.io/_posts/2025/08/31/sql-retail-data-analysis.md

 ### Q10.
 Find combined revenue for Electronics and Clothing at flagship stores

+To solve this, I wanted to check the total revenue for Electronics and Clothing categories, but only from flagship stores.
+For that, I joined the **Transactions** table with **Prod_Cat_Info** to get the category details.
+Then, I used a `WHERE` condition to select only the rows where the store type is ‘FLAGSHIP STORE’ and the product category is either Clothing or Electronics.
+Finally, I grouped the results by product category and calculated the total revenue using `SUM(Total_Amt)` for each.

 ```sql
 SELECT prod_cat, SUM(CAST(Total_Amt AS FLOAT)) AS Total_Revenue